 Free Big Sur Camping: What You Need to Know

 Free camping in Big Sur is a contentious issue.
-To be specific, it is technically considered free camping in Big Sur when the camping takes place next to the PCH, which isn’t really tolerated anymore.
+To be specific, it is technically considered free camping in Big Sur when the camping takes place next to Highway 1, which isn’t really tolerated anymore.

-With so many people visiting Big Sur each year, the associated abuses involved with high numbers of people have made it quite difficult to find free camping spots along the PCH.
+With so many people visiting Big Sur each year, the associated abuses involved with high numbers of people have made it quite difficult to find free camping spots along Highway 1.

-In fact, most if not all lay-bys, turn-offs, and small nooks found just off the PCH are off-limits for tent/car/RV camping.
+In fact, most if not all lay-bys, turn-offs, and small nooks found just off Highway 1 are off-limits for tent/car/RV camping.
 In some places, you can get away with sleeping in your car/van, but it is never a 100% guarantee that police/national park service officers won’t come knocking on your car window in the middle of the night.

 Point being, both the locals and the police have had enough of the disrespectful campers shitting everywhere and leaving behind piles of rubbish.

 If you do intend to camp off a forest service road (which I will cover in a minute), ALWAYS be smart about where and how you go to the toilet (with no toilets).
+Urinate at least 70 steps from water sources.
 Bury your waste.
 Take your trash with you.
 Don’t let your used toilet paper blow hither and thither in the wind.
-Nobody wants to see that.
+Nobody wants to see that!

 Best Free Big Sur Camping Spots

-Almost without exception, if it is free Big Sur camping you seek, then you are going to have to get off of the PCH.
+Almost without exception, if it is free Big Sur camping you seek, then you are going to have to get off Highway 1.
 There are numerous forest service roads running through or adjacent national forest land owned by the government that offer the best free Big Sur camping spots.

 Below, I cover the best free Big Sur camping spots that can be accessed by car…